pn-analyst/supply-chain-analytics-sql/README.md

 - PORT09 → PORT06 at $2.84

 **Key takeaway:**
-PORT03 stands out as a high‑cost origin point.
+PORT03 stands out as a high‑cost origin point, nearly double the next‑most‑expensive route.
 If this lane is frequently used, it may be a strong candidate for:

 - Carrier renegotiation
 - Mode shifts (e.g., air → sea)